tdmore-dev/tdmore/bookdown/06-Validation.Rmd

 *Software architectural design* is largely ad-hoc.
 There is no specific design role or stage.
 This should not be deemed problematic, as TDMore is not a large software with plenty of layers.

 *Software detailed design* can be considered an essential part of feature implementation.
-TDMore is not end-user facing, but is built as an R package, to be consumed by developers.
+TDMore is not clinical user facing, but is built as an R package, to be consumed by developers and/or pharmacometricians for in silico work.
 APIs are carefully designed.

 *Unit implementation and verification* is done using RStudio and the GIT version control system.
 Peer review is used to verify all code committed.
 Automated tests are used to verify features function as expected.

 For now, no formal releases have been executed.
-It is our intent to release to CRAN regularly.
+It is our intent to release to CRAN regularly, starting september 2019.

 ## Validation requirements for use in patient care
 *It should be stressed that TDMore is not a medical device.* The software is for research and educational use only, and should never be directly used in patient care.

-Should you wish to build a dose adaptation tool, and include the TDMore mathematical engine, please note that any dose adaptation tool is classified as a Medical Device under [MEDDEV July 2016](https://ec.europa.eu/docsroom/documents/17921/attachments/1/translations/en/renditions/native).
+Should you wish to build a dose adaptation tool, and include the TDMore mathematical engine, please note that we deny any responsibility and that any dose adaptation tool is classified as a Medical Device under [MEDDEV July 2016](https://ec.europa.eu/docsroom/documents/17921/attachments/1/translations/en/renditions/native).

 > [page 20] Drug (e.g.: Chemotherapy) planning systems are intended to calculate the drug dosage to be administered to a specific patient and therefore are qualified as medical devices.